 However, we need to ask, are electric cars better for the environment? and carefully consider the answer, especially when we compare them to petrol and diesel cars.

 The impact electric cars have on the environment

-There is no denying the fact that electric cars are greener than standard petrol and diesel cars.
-However, EV technology is still in its relative infancy (at least when compared to petrol and diesel cars), so there are still plenty of advancements waiting to happen.
+There is no denying the fact that electric cars are greener than standard petrol and diesel cars, and they have a smaller environmental impact.
+However, EV technology is in its relative infancy (at least when compared to conventional vehicles), so there are still plenty of advancements waiting to happen.
 That means, EVs are not perfect – but they are better.

-While EV drivers aren’t putting oil and petrol in their vehicles – they are charging them with electricity – and where does our electricity come from?
+While EV drivers aren’t putting oil and petrol in their vehicles, they are putting electricity into them – and where does our electricity come from?
 Power plants that are predominantly powered via fossil fuels.
-However, if your energy provider supplies renewable energy you will of course be able to charge your EV with green energy.
+However, if your energy provider supplies renewable energy, you will be able to charge your EV with green energy.

 Are electric cars good for the environment?